polatengin/utah/README.md

 - [ ] Job queueing and parallel execution

 - [ ] Time and Resource monitoring

-- [ ] More built-in functions and utilities

 - [x] VS Code extension for syntax highlighting